CloudSecurityAlliance/CSA-Guidance/Domain 2- Governance and Enterprise Risk Management.md

 Compliance reports are often available to cloud prospects and customers but may only be available under NDA or to contracted customers.
 This is often required by the firm that performed the audit and isn't necessarily something that's completely under the control of the cloud provider.

 Assessments and audits should be based on existing standards (of which there are many).
 It's critical to understand the scope, not just the standard used.
 Standards like the SSAE 16 have a defined scope, which includes both *what* is assessed (e.g. which of the provider's services) as well as *which controls* are assessed.
 A provider can thus "pass" an audit that doesn't include any security controls, which isn't overly useful for security and risk managers.
 Also consider the transitive trust required to treat a third-party assessment as equivalent to the activities that you might undertake when doing your own assessment.
 Not all audit firms (or auditors) are created equal and the experience, history, and qualifications of the firm should be included in your governance decisions.

+The [Cloud Security Alliance STAR Registry](https://cloudsecurityalliance.org/star/#_overview) is an assurance program and documentation registry for cloud provider assessments based on the CSA Cloud Controls Matrix (CCM) and Common Assessment Initiative Questionnaire (CAIQ).
+Some providers also disclose documentation for additional certifications and assessments (including self assessments).

 ### Enterprise Risk Management